aol/micro-server/readme.md

 #Microserver

 Microserver is a zero configuration, standards based, battle hardened library to run Java Rest Webservices via a standard Java main class.
-It has been used in production in LANA since July 2014.
+It has been used in production in AOL since July 2014.

 ##Goal